-Electricity Prices rose up significantly this year in many Canadian Provinces.
-This rising utility rates trend will continue in the future, since local governments are gradually pushing Canadians to use less and less Energy by tightening energy efficiency requirements in every new version of building code.
+Electricity Prices rose up significantly in many Canadian Provinces and US states.
+This rising utility rates trend will continue in the future, since federal / local governments are gradually pushing citizens to consume less and less Energy by tightening energy efficiency requirements in every new version of building code.
 This is a major challenge for both home owners (or to be home owners), designers, contractors and equipment suppliers since they must come up with new products in order to meet up with the higher sustainability standard.

 With many Canadians spending more time at home due to long winter, COVID-19 Pandemic and aging population, demand for natural light in indoor spaces is on the rise.
 More natural light means larger Fenestrated Building Envelopes which require more and more energy to provide an acceptable indoor living standard.

 With Rising Energy Prices, tougher Environmental Regulations combined with demographic and living standard changes, Air to Water Heat Pumps are the most affordable answer to the previously listed requirements.
 Air to Water Heat Pumps are HVAC devices (called Mini Air Cooled Chillers in Europe) producing Chilled/Hot Water (or Water/Glycol Mixture) that can be used for Space Heating and Cooling as well as Domestic Hot Water (DHW) Heating.
 ATW Heat Pumps are equipped with a DC Inverter Compressor and the Split Configuration has the EVI (Enhanced Vapor Injection) technology, which make them able to operates at a temperature range from -25°C to 45°C

 Monoblock Air to Water Heat Pump